9 Steps To Choose The Best Project Management Tool in 2024

 - Overflowing email inbox

 - Too many time-wasting meetings

+When you are looking at all options for a tool, you need to ask: does it solve these problems?
 If the answer is no, remove the tool from your list to prevent you from getting distracted by flashy demos, pretty UI, or powerful features you’ll never use.

-You can also use this list as a starting point to define what features you do want in a project management tool.
+You can also use this list as a starting point to define what features you do want in a project management software.
 Mark each feature as high, medium, or low priority to know quickly if a potential tool is going to work.